-There are more than 500 named pecan cultivars, but just a handful are widely planted.
-For the homeowner or small scale orchardist, the important differences between pecan cultivars include: pollination type; timing of flowering; size of the nut; shell thickness; tendency to bear in alternate years; age at first bearing; season of nut maturation; and resistance to the fungal disease, pecan scab.
+There are more than 500 named pecan varieties, but just a handful are widely planted in the United States.
+For the homeowner or small scale commercial orchardist, the important differences between types of pecan trees include: pollination type; timing of flowering; size of the nut; shell thickness; tendency to bear in alternate years; age at first bearing; season of nut maturation; and resistance to the fungal disease, pecan scab.

-The size of pecan nuts is measured by the number of nuts per pound.
+The nut size is measured by the number of nuts per pound.
 Large pecans have 55 or fewer nuts per pound; medium = 55-70 nuts/pound; and small = more than 70 nuts/pound.

 Pecan trees are notorious for alternate bearing.
 Some varieties are prone to bigger yields one year and smaller crops the next, while others tend to produce good crops every year.

-Bearing age is the age at which nut production first begins.
+Bearing age is the early age at which nut production first begins.
 Normally, a grafted pecan cultivar, planted when about 4-6 feet tall, will start producing nuts in 6 or 7 years.
 More precocious varieties may start production in 4 or 5 years, and the least precocious, 8 to 10 years after planting.
 Seedlings and wild pecans (they occur naturally in the bottomlands of the Mississippi and other rivers westward into East Texas and Mexico) can take 12 to 15 years to begin production.
-Note that the most precocious varieties may start production at an early age but they often have alternate bearing in later years.
+Note that the most precocious varieties may start production as young trees but they often have an alternate bearing in later years.
 More information about this on our Pecan Grow Guide.

 Nut maturity is the relative time of year that the pecans become ripe.
 The actual calendar dates for early, mid-, and late season pecans vary with climate zone, of course.
 In much of USDA Zone 8, for example, early season pecans typically ripen from mid September through the end of September; mid-season cultivars from early October through mid October; and late season varieties after mid October.

-The table that follows provides important characteristics of several common pecan cultivars, most of which are offered by Perfect Plants Nursery.
+The table that follows provides important characteristics of several common papershell pecan tree varieties, most of which are offered by Perfect Plants Nursery.

 |Amling||I||Sumner, Stuart, Elliott, Zinner||62||55||intermediate||4-5||mid||excellent|